Technigo/project-mongo-api/README.md

 # Mongo API Project
 This project was made during the Technigo Bootcamp.
-The goal was to practice how to use Mongodb to store data and how to query that data from an API.
+The goal was to practice how to use Mongodb to store data and how to query that data from an API using mongoose operations.

-## The problem
+## What i've learned

 - I've created endpoints and i've used mongoose operations instead of vanilla JS since the data needed to be manipulated.
 - I've learned how to use the mongoose methods find() and findOne().